Childcare Fund & Adoption Subsidy

 When can I apply for the Childcare Fund or for an adoption subsidy award?

 The Childcare Fund has open enrollment every April and October.
 Those who apply in April do not need to reapply in the Fall.
-The adoption subsidy accepts applications on a rolling basis and they are evaluated on a case-by-case basis.
+The adoption subsidy accepts applications on a rolling basis and are evaluated case-by-case.
 For more details, please see: